Useful Notes / Plagiarism

 But plagiarize, plagiarize, plagiarize —

-On the other hand, a story about a farmboy who rescues a princess and destroys the Big Bad
+is a good illustration of this.
+A story about a farmboy who rescues a princess and destroys the Big Bad

 's Doomsday Device